MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-cgcollaboration.md

 # Best practices for cross-group collaboration

-Connecting employees across units creates agile innovation by helping the company leverage benefits of scale, cross-pollinate ideas, and integrate different perspectives.

-Employees that collaborate across silos are more aware of other perspectives and are better able to share ideas to foster innovation and inclusion.
+Collaboration across groups improves business performance by helping companies experience the benefits of scale, uncover new ideas, and improve engagement.
+Employees who break down silos through collaboration are better able to foster innovation and inclusion.

 ## Why it matters

+In [Horizontal collaboration and cross-silo leadership](https://insights.office.com/networks/cross-silo-leadership-horizontal-collaboration/), multiple benefits of cross-group collaboration are identified and methods to create these opportunities are explored, such as:

+* Develop cultural brokers who, “promote cross-boundary work in one of two ways: by acting as a bridge or as an adhesive.”
+* “Encourage people to ask the right questions” specifically around what groups should be involved in a project."
+* “Get people to see the world through others’ eyes”, or in other words encourage workers to think about their colleagues wants and incentives.”
+* “Bring employees from diverse groups together on initiatives.
+As a rule, cross-functional teams give people across silos a chance to identify various kinds of expertise within their organization.”

 The [How to Make Sure Agile Teams Can Work Together](https://insights.office.com/collaboration/how-to-make-sure-agile-teams-can-work-together/) article explains how important cross-group collaboration is for getting work done:

 * “Work occurs through collaboration in networks of relationships that often do not mirror formal reporting structures or standard work processes."
 * "Intuitively, we know that the collaborative intensity of work has skyrocketed, and that collaborations are central to agility."